ProtossManse/MCAutoSubmit/README.md

 ## Features

-- **Auto Read World Data**: Automattically detects Difficulty, F3, IGT, Mods, RTA, Seed and Version.
+- **Auto Read World Data**: Automattically detects Difficulty, F3, IGT, Mods, Seed and Version.
 So you just input video URL and comment.

 - **Auto Submit**: Using an API, you can automatically submit by one click.